vkhazin/cloudmigration-courseware/content/chapter-05/PerformanceMonitoring.md

 # Monitoring

-* More than one perspective: performance, logs management, auditing, alerting, any others from your end?
+* More than one perspective: performance, logs management, auditing, alerting, any other?

 ## Performance Monitoring